Specialty Computer and Safety Glasses

 Employees are eligible once every 24 months, or once every 12 months if the prescription has changed.

 To obtain the secondary prescription, eligible employees must have their HR office complete and submit the Specialty Glasses Employee Certification Form on their behalf.
 This form is not to be completed by the employee.

-After the HR office submits the completed form, there is a processing period of three business days.
-The employee should not visit their eye doctor until the form has been processed.
-Once the form has been processed, the employee will have a 60-day window to visit their eye doctor and fill the prescription.
-A new form must be submitted if the employee does not visit the eye doctor within the 60-day period.
+After the HR office submits the completed form, there is a processing period of three to five business days.
+The employee should not visit their eye doctor until he or she receives the confirmation letter from EyeMed.
+Once the form has been processed, the employee should then visit their eye doctor and fill the prescription.